 From an artist viewpoint I like the Renaissance Center being underexposed with the sun half-hidden at the highest point of the tower.
 It includes a specific position of power or value to it with just the sky acting as a backdrop.
 Nevertheless, from a technical viewpoint I made a couple of errors that I’ll take with me into future picture fires.

 If you haven’t watched my video already, here are the edits I made in Adobe Lightroom:

 - Point Curve: Tool Comparison

 - Blue Luminance: -67

-I really didn’t need to do a lot for the photos this week.
-The only color I had to tweak based on the photo being so underexposed was the blue saturation and luminance for the sky.
-I also boosted the clarity up to give more definition to the sun’s rays.
+I actually didn’t require to do a whole lot for the photos today.
+The only shade I had to tweak based on the picture being so underexposed was the blue saturation as well as luminosity for the sky.
+I additionally improved the quality as much as offer even more definition to the sunlight’s rays.

 - Exactly How to Fire Low Key Photography

 - Angles Photography